MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/performance-tuning/role/active-directory-server/capacity-planning-for-active-directory-domain-services.md

 Similar to all of the preceding virtualization discussions, the key here is to ensure that the underlying shared infrastructure can support the DC load plus the other resources using the underlying shared media and all pathways to it.
 This is true whether a physical domain controller is sharing the same underlying media on a SAN, NAS, or iSCSI infrastructure as other servers or applications, whether it is a guest using pass through access to a SAN, NAS, or iSCSI infrastructure that shares the underlying media, or if the guest is using a virtual disk file that resides on shared media locally or a SAN, NAS, or iSCSI infrastructure.
 The planning exercise is all about making sure that the underlying media can support the total load of all consumers.

 Also, from a guest perspective, as there are additional code paths that must be traversed, there is a performance impact to having to go through a host to access any storage.
 Not surprisingly, storage performance testing indicates that the virtualizing has an impact on throughput that is subjective to the processor utilization of the host system (see Appendix A: CPU Sizing Criteria), which is obviously influenced by the resources of the host demanded by the guest.
-This contributes to the virtualization considerations regarding processing needs in a virtualized scenario (see [Virtualization Considerations for Processing](https://social.technet.microsoft.com/wiki/contents/articles/14355.capacity-planning-for-active-directory-domain-services.aspx#Virtualization_Considerations_for_Processing)).
+This contributes to the virtualization considerations regarding processing needs in a virtualized scenario (see [Virtualization considerations for processing](#virtualization-considerations-for-processing)).

 Making this more complex is that there are a variety of different storage options that are available that all have different performance impacts.
 As a safe estimate when migrating from physical to virtual, use a multiplier of 1.10 to adjust for different storage options for virtualized guests on Hyper-V, such as pass-through storage, SCSI Adapter, or IDE.
 The adjustments that need to be made when transferring between the different storage scenarios are irrelevant as to whether the storage is local, SAN, NAS, or iSCSI.